LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-29-File_System_Storage_in_ASP.NET_MVC.md

 1. Select `Create a new project`.
 2. Select from the available templates: `ASP.NET Core Web App (Model-View-Controller)` and hit next.
 3. Name your project what you want.
-I named it as `File-Upload-Downloader`, and hit next.
+I named it as `FileUploadDownloader`, and hit next.
 4. In the Additional Information window, select .NET 8.0.
 5. (OPTIONAL).
 Highly recommend you tick `Enable Docker`.
 The reason being is because if you reinstall Windows then it makes your application more portable in the future so you don't have to install .NET 8.
 Set the Docker OS as `Linux` so you can use it outside of Windows if applicable.
 6. Hit Create.